walmartlabs/concord-website/docs/plugins/concord.md

 To start a process with file attachments, use the `attachments` parameter.
 An attachment can be a single path to a file, or a map which specifies a source and destination filename for the file.
-If the attachment is a single path, the file will be placed in the root directory of the new process with the same name.
+If the attachment is a single path, the file is placed in the root directory of the new process with the same name.

 ```yaml
 flows: